Little Fish (2005 film): Reception

 Little Fish received positive reviews from critics.
 The film has a 90% approval rating on review aggregator website Rotten Tomatoes based on 29 reviews, with an average rating of 6.7/10.
 Metacritic assigned the film a weighted average score of 77 (out of 100), based on 9 critics, indicating "generally favorable reviews".

 Critics admired the film for its screenplay and the actors' performances.
 The critic Liz Braun said "Little Fish has beautifully understated performances and a script that emphasizes the mundane and the manipulative in the addict's world."
 Owen Gleiberman from Entertainment Weekly praised it mostly for its acting performances, saying "The actors are terrific, especially Weaving, who plays bottoming out as a tragedy spiked with gallows humor, and Blanchett, who digs deep into the booby-trapped nature of recovery.
 The revelation, however, is Rowan Woods, a major filmmaker in the making."

-Awards
+Accolades

 The film was nominated for 13 AACTA Awards in 2005, and won five including Best Actor (Hugo Weaving), Best Actress (Cate Blanchett), Best Supporting Actress (Noni Hazlehurst), and Best Editing.
 It also won several Inside Film Awards, including Best Actress and Best Actor.
 Jacquelin Perske's screenplay won the Film Script category at the 2005 Queensland Premier's Literary Awards.